eeeckerson/pdf-downloader/README.md

 # Scripts
 - `pdf_downloader.py`: The main script for downloading PDFs.
 - `gui_launcher.py`: A graphical interface to launch the downloader without using the terminal.
-- `update_filing_type_filenames`: A script for scanning page 1 from downloaaded PDFs and renaming files.
+- `update_filing_type_filenames`: A script for scanning page 1 from downloaaded PDFs and renaming files based on sec-grp-det.csv

 # Input Files
 - `input/base-url.csv`: Base URL input file.
 Example configuration is for Alphabet's IR website.